Oky-period-tracker/periodtracker/docs/modules.md

 yarn copy-assets
 ```

-> If you make changes to your assets repo, you will need to run this command again
+> If you make changes to your app icons in the /assets submodule, you will need to run this command again to copy them across

 ## Create your own